 Through NSLHA conventions or workshops, you may be able to learn about current issues in the field, such as somatosensory patterns and neuro-therapeutic change across the lifespan, how to treat school-age stuttering disorders, treatment of complex pulmonary patients, and regulatory updates on what services Medicaid covers.

-You’ll earn your SLP license through the Nebraska Department of Health & Human Services Board of Audiology & Speech Language Pathology by following the steps described in this guide:
+You’ll earn the SLP license you need to become a speech therapist through the Nebraska Department of Health & Human Services Board of Audiology & Speech Language Pathology.
+Follow these steps to learn how:

 Step 1.
-Complete a Speech-Language Pathology Master’s Degree
+Earn a Speech Therapy Degree: Complete a Speech-Language Pathology Master’s Degree

 You’ll need to graduate with a master’s or higher degree from a program accredited by the American Speech-Language Hearing Association (ASHA) in order to become licensed in Nebraska.